ProfessorAtomicManiac/ProfessorAtomicManiac/README.md

 - 📚 Studying at UW Madison as a computer science major!

 ## Projects
 - [Sorting Algorithm Visualizer](https://github.com/ProfessorAtomicManiac/AlgorithmVisualizer) made using PyGame.
-Its those sorting visualizer videos you find online that make funny noises.
+Imagine the sorting visualizer videos you find online that make funny noises.
 - [Bunch of algorithms + solutions to memorable competitive programming problems](https://github.com/ProfessorAtomicManiac/Code)
 - Contributed to Deep Blue Robotics' codebases in [2022](https://github.com/DeepBlueRobotics/RobotCode2022) and [2023](https://github.com/DeepBlueRobotics/RobotCode2023).
 In 2022, I helped code the intake subsystem.
 In 2023, I helped code the arm subsystem + autonomous pathing.
 - Rewrote some sections on the [robotics training site](https://deep-blue-training.readthedocs.io/en/latest/)